leakydishes/3d-printing-wasp-2040t/README.md

 - **Wall Line Count**: default is set as 1 if the Wall Thickness is set the same as the Line Width.
 Optional update Wall count to 2 or 3 and the Wall Thickness becomes greyed out.
 - **Top/Bottom Thickness**: gets taken from the Layer/Slice Height (keep as 0 if no base or using slab of clay to print on),
 - **Top Thickness**: without infill there is no Top in clay (set to 0)
 - **Bottom Thickness**: Creates a base (if not printing onto a slab ect).
-If printing base, print at least 3 layers so base would be Layer Height (i.e 3mm nozzel = 1mm layer height x 3 = 3mm)
+If printing base, print at least 3 layers so base would be Layer Height (i.e 3mm nozzel 1.8mm = too thick, 1.2mm correct)

 ##### **Infill**
 - **Infill Density**: open forms set to 0